-Mobile is home to Jimmy Buffett, Hank Aaron and Winston Groom (to name just a few).
+Mobile is the home of Jimmy Buffett, Hank Aaron, Ken Stabler, Scott Hunter, DeMarcus Cousins, Bubba Wallace, and Jake Peavy (to name just a few).
 Mobile hosts such national events as the LendingTree Bowl, Distinguished Young Woman, the Azalea Trail Run and the Senior Bowl.

 For more information about Mobile, click here.